jmeggles/02_Bootstrap_CSS/README.md

 This page will continue to be updated with information of projects completed.

 ## Contact
-Contains my contact info and social media link along with an easy fill form.
+Contains my contact info and social media links along with an easy fill form.

 ### License
 © Copyright 2020 Jody Eggleston